vict0rsch/gitmopy/CLI_DOCS.md

 * `--push / --no-push`: Whether to `git push` after commit.
 If multiple remotes exist, you will be asked to interactively choose the ones to push to.
 Use --remote to skip interactive selection.
 Disabled by default.
 * `--dry / --no-dry`: Whether or not to actually commit.  [default: no-dry]
 * `--remote TEXT`: Remote to push to after commit.
 Use to skip interactive remote selection when several exist.
 Use several '--remote {remote name}' to push to multiple remotes
+* `--keep-alive / --no-keep-alive`: Whether or not to keep the app alive after commit, to be ready for another one.   [default: no-keep-alive]
 * `--help`: Show this message and exit.

 ## `gitmopy config`